Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

-In this guide, we will cover the different types of grading systems used in various levels of education in Canada, including elementary school, middle school, high school, and post-secondary education.
+In this guide, we'll explore the different grading systems used in Canada at various levels of education, including elementary, middle, and high schools, and post-secondary education.

 Table of Contents